 Other forms of insect damage may be detected in almond harvest samples.
 For example, ants will hollow out the nut, leaving just the skin, and feeding by leaffooted or stink bugs will appear as dark spots or gumming of the almond kernel.

-If harvest samples or grade sheets reveal economic levels of pest damage, the Integrated Pest Management program should be thoroughly evaluated and any available adjustments made to prevent future damage.
-A cornerstone of many IPM programs is pheromone-based mating disruption.
-Mating disruption products for NOW and other pests release synthetic copies of the species’ sex pheromone into the environment, inhibiting the ability of males to locate females and successfully mate.
+If harvest samples or grade sheets reveal economic levels of pest damage, the integrated pest management (IPM) should be thoroughly evaluated, and any available adjustments made to prevent future damage.
+For NOW, a foundation of the IPM program is pheromone-based mating disruption.
+Mating disruption products, for NOW, release synthetic copies of the species’ sex pheromone into the environment, inhibiting the ability of males to locate females and successfully mate.
 This results in reduced reproduction, fewer pests, and less crop damage.